 In other words, the “temple” will be personalized.
 God counseled Moses to build “me a sanctuary; that I may dwell among them” (Exodus 25:8).
 But, that is not good enough for God because He is looking forward to the time He Himself “shall dwell among them” (Revelation 7:15) without the necessity of four opaque walls between them.

 “Why were they [the 144,000] so specially singled out?
 Because they had to stand with a wonderful truth right before the whole world, and receive their opposition, and while receiving this opposition they were to remember that they were sons and daughters of God, that they must have Christ formed within them the hope of glory.”
-Therefore, this special honor accorded with an exclusive tour of the heavenly temple, will be allowed because they had remembered “that they were sons and daughters of God” in spite of the tremendous “opposition” they had to face while on earth, not only during the time of the “fifth and sixth seals,” but during the time of the trumpets after the “censer” was “cast into the earth” (see Revelation 6:9-11; 7:4-8, 14; 8:5 and onward).
+They had to stand with their message throughout the turmoil of the fifth, sixth and seventh seals!

 Verse 23: And the city had no need of the sun, neither of the moon, to shine in it: for the glory of God did lighten it, and the Lamb is the light thereof.

 Summary of chapter 21: This chapter is clearly sequential with chapter 20 which ended with the post millennial lake of fire.
-Following that global cataclysm, we are then introduced to the earth made new after the cleansing fire had completed its work and the announcement is made that God will, from that point on personally dwell with His people throughout eternity during which life will be unimaginably joyful with all sin, suffering ceasing to exist.
-Then, John does a little back tracking when he was taken up to the top of a high mountain to witness the descent of the holy city from heaven followed by the angel giving its enormous dimensions as if to reassure all that this city is literal.
-Its beauty, garnished with all manner of precious stone work, coupled with its basic structure of pure, transparent gold exceeds the power of imagination to visualize.
-Thus, with such description, all are invited to be there by having our names “written in the Lamb’s book of life.
+Following that global cataclysm, we are then introduced to the earth made new after the cleansing fire has completed its work and the announcement is made that God will, from that point on, personally dwell with His people throughout eternity during which life will be unimaginably joyful with all sin and suffering having ceased.
+Then John does a little back tracking when he was taken up to the top of a high mountain to witness the descent of the holy city from heaven, followed by the angel giving its enormous dimensions, as if to reassure all that this city is literal.
+Its beauty, garnished with all manner of precious stonework, coupled with its basic structure of pure, transparent gold, exceeds the power of imagination to visualize.
+Thus, with such a description, all are invited to be there by having our names “written in the Lamb’s book of life.”

 Signs of the Times 1-30-79